6RiverSystems/prettier-config/README.md

 ### Editor Plugins

 The most common way to use Prettier is through an editor plugin that automatically formats files on every save.
+If you use VS Code, the most popular Prettier plugin is [`esbenp.prettier-vscode`](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 There are Prettier plugins for most editors.
 See the full list on [prettier.io](https://prettier.io/).